AtrauraBlockchain/Landstead/README.md

 ###2.
 Register a Property###
 1. Civil Servant logs in to [G] and accesses ‘Register a Property’

 2. A form is presented with the following fields

-  2.1 Selection of Property Type: (drop down, for the moment ‘parcel’ is the only one for Atlantis) 2.2 IDp, identification code of the property:
+  2.1 Selection of Property Type: (drop down, for the moment ‘parcel’ is the only one for Atlantis)

+  2.2 IDp, identification code of the property.

 3. Civil Servant enters the following information

   3.1 he selects Property Type ‘Parcel’

   3.2 he enters the Parcel identification as IDp

   3.3 he confirms with Send

     3.3.1 [P] gets created from IDp@country:parcel

-    3.3.2 [G] sends message <IDp> together with 1 country:parcel Asset to [P] 3.3.3 Convert [P] into MS with cosigner [G] for protection
+    3.3.2 [G] sends message <IDp> together with 1 country:parcel Asset to [P]

+    3.3.3 Convert [P] into MS with cosigner [G] for protection

 Optional: When cadastral documents are available they can be Apostilled using [P]